dreed47/wyoming-satellite-scripts/README.md

 * Provided menu functions that will allow you to:
   - Select your wake word or show your installed wake word
   - Refresh wakeword list from github source
-  - Restart all the associated systemd services
+  - Edit and restart all the associated systemd services
  * Initiate the menu with the ```m``` or ```menu``` command

-Full Install script, copy this command and run in on your device
+To run the full Install script, copy this command and run on your device
 ```bash
 bash -c "$(wget -qLO - https://github.com/dreed47/wyoming-satellite-scripts/raw/release/scripts/install.sh)"
 ```